Originally written by Peak District Kids Editor, Jenny Lynn, in 2020. Updated in September 2022 by Peak District Kids writer, Lizzie Sansa.

 There are no less than three playgrounds dotted around the park.
 This includes a tots area, complete with wooden pirate ship and a sand pit.

-The indoor Rainforest playbarn is currently shut.
-But when it does open again, kids will love going wild on the indoor climbing frame with various slides and scramble nets, and younger ones will enjoy the underwater-themed soft play area complete with an amazing interactive eye-spy panel and soft building blocks.
+There is also the indoor Rainforest playbarn with its indoor climbing frame and various slides and scramble nets.
+Younger ones will enjoy the underwater-themed soft play area complete with an amazing interactive eye-spy panel and soft building blocks.

 Ride the go-karts